ArtemGontar/solutionarchitect/content/posts/slsa.md

 ---
 title: "SLSA (Software License and Safety Authority)"
-description: "This article discusses SLSA (Software License and Safety Authority), a non-profit organization that promotes the use of open source software and establishes industry standards for software development.
-It covers the goals and mission of SLSA, as well as the resources and support it provides for software developers."
+description: "This article discusses SLSA (Software License and Safety Authority).
+It covers the goals and mission of SLSA."
 date: 2022-11-20T19:13:07+02:00
 keywords:
 - Software License and Safety Authority (SLSA)